UPHSL-CCS/data-warehouse-j4a-project-cs1koolklub/README.md

 - Customer retention and engagement metrics

 The data warehouse supports decision-making for marketing, promotions, and product optimization.

+## What is **Customer Behavior**?

+- Customer behavior shows how people act before, during, and after buying a product.
+- It helps businesses understand what customers want, how they decide, and what influences their purchases.

+## What is **Sales Funnel**?

+- A sales funnel is the customer journey from awareness to purchase.
+- It has four stages: Awareness, Interest, Decision, and Action.
+- It helps businesses see where customers lose interest and how to improve conversions.

+## Why need to **Analyze Customer Behavior**?

+- Analyzing customer behavior helps identify top products and effective marketing strategies.
+- It also reveals why customers leave without buying and guides the company in improving user experience.

 ## 🛠️ Considerations for Tools and Technologies